confluentinc/kafka-tutorials/README.md

 ### Landing page

-The landing page is at https://developer.confluent.io/tutorials/ (it is not [index.html](index.html)).
+The landing page is at https://developer.confluent.io/tutorials/ (it is not [index.html](index.html)), and the source for it is in Contentful.
 Any changes to the landing page should be worked through Confluent.